Team-1280/jankboard-2/splash-screen/README.md

 This directory contains the source code for the splash screen used by the Tauri app.
 It's a standalone Svelte + Vite project, with its own separate dependencies.
 In most cases, you won't ever have to touch the code in this directory unless you want to modify the loading screen.
+However, if you do decide to modify the files in this directory, keep in mind that **_they will not be reflected in the app until you compile and replace the_** `splashscreen.html` **_file in_** `/client/public`.
+Read more below to figure out how to do that.

 ## How it works